turingschool/curriculum/source/projects/store_engine.markdown

 NOT Allowed To:

-* view another users's shopping cart
+* view another public users's private data (such as current shopping cart, etc.)
 * view the administrator screens or use administrator functionality
 * make themselves an administrator